We’re excited to announce that we have opened the doors of our new venture, the e5 Roasthouse cafe and coffee roastery at Poplar Union.

 REFUGEE BAKING PROGRAMME

-In 2015 refugees in a magnitude of 1.3 million civilians arrived to Europe, primarily from Syria, Iraq and Afganistan seeking Asylum.
-This sparked a great deal of debate as countries in Europe struggled to know how to deal with the crisis, and created divisions in terms of how to resettle the displaced people.
+In 2015, 1.3 million civilians arrived in Europe to seek asylum, primarily from Syria, Iraq and Afganistan.
+This sparked a great deal of debate as countries in Europe struggled to know how to deal with the crisis, and were divided in terms of how to resettle the displaced people.

-For 10 weeks, 10 refugee trainees come to our bakery on Tuesdays and learn about sourdough bread along with the different section of the bakery, our kitchen lunch service, pastry section, coffee, butter, jam making and flour milling.
+Throughout the 10 week training programme, the group of trainees meet weekly to learn about sourdough bread, along with the different sections of the business; our baking team, our kitchen lunch service, the pastry section, coffee and barista skills, butter, jam making and flour milling.

-We are currently running the 5th class, and it’s definitely been a steep learning curve.
-The trainees have been bringing an amazing positive energy at the bakery.
-They are really curious, kind and open to our staff and their knowledge.
+Over the last few years we have run consecutive courses for groups of refugee women, and it’s fair to say it’s been a steep learning curve!
+The trainees have brought a wonderfully positive energy to the bakery.
+They are really curious, kind and open to our staff and to increasing their knowledge.
 It is also, for us, an extraordinary way of discovering new food cultures.

 Not surprisingly many of the participants are in a vulnerable position.
-They are under a huge amount of stress in a new country that is not necessarily showing the warmest welcome and we hope these classes are providing some way of connecting people as well as building confidence and skills for employment.
+They are under a huge amount of stress in a new country that is not necessarily showing the warmest welcome, therefore we intend that these classes are providing a way for women to connect, as well as building confidence and skills for employment.

-For each cohort of trainees, we have also been trying to organise some event or projects to allow the trainees to have access to employment after completing the course.
-For example we ran a pop up food stall at Secret Cinema two years in a row, staffed by participants from the program.
+For each cohort of trainees, we have tried to ensure that there is some opportunity for employment after completing the course.
+For example for two summers we ran a pop up food stall at Secret Cinema, staffed by graduates from the program.

 In September 2017, E5 opened a new café called E5 Roasthouse, situated in Poplar Union, a community arts centre.
 One of our aims for opening the new cafe is to provide employment for women who have taken part in the bread class training.
 At e5 Roasthouse, we are producing sourdough flatbreads.
 A trainee called Elsa is making about 200 flatbreads twice a week for our cafe and Gourmet Goat, a food stall in borough market.
 Elsa took part in our refugee program in 2016 as an Asylum seeker and after obtaining her refugee status, she is now employed at E5 Roasthouse.
 Fifi, Sana and Ramatulai, all from previous classes are also working here.